drewbailey/blog-posts/ng-conf.md

 We have our base application, now what?
 Lets run it and see what happens. running `ng serve` will build and run your application locally.
 You should see something similar to the following output.
 ![ng serve screenshot](/images/blog-post-todo-02.jpg)

+You will notice it says `Livereload server on http://localhost:49154`, This is because ng is running BrowserSync for us to watch for file changes.
+This means that we don't need to restart our server whenever we make changes to our app.

 And if we open our browser to http://localhost:4200/ we see the following, our application is up and running with minimal effort!
 ![app running locally](/images/blog-post-todo-01.jpg)